srikanthsrnvs/BlipDelivery.js/readme.md

         "deliveryID": "ASF781" // Replace with your deliveryID })

+## Get driver location

+After a delivery has been accepted, it contains a `courier` property.
+The courier is a driver that has been dispatched, who's location updates every 500-700 meters.
+This function should not be called more than once every 3 minutes, as doing so may result in excess charges to your account.
+Furthermore, a status code of `400` will be returned if the deliveryID references a delivery that has not been picked up.
+To ensure a status code of `200`, make sure to call `getDeliveryStatus` first, and check if it contains a `courier` property.

+To get the currentLocation of your driver, use `getDriverLocation(options)` where `options` is an object containing the deliveryID of the delivery to track

+    var blip = require('blip-deliveries')('test'); //Replace 'test' with your storeID to switch to livemode

+    // A deliveryID is required

+    const status = await blip.getDriverLocation({
+        "deliveryID": "ASF781" // Replace with your deliveryID })

 # Notes

 If you'd like to contribute, send an email to **srikanth@blip.delivery**